smartcontractkit/chainlink-testing-framework/client/README.md

 # Client

-Contains code to interact with different blockchains, as well as chainlink nodes.
+Contains code to interact with Chainlink nodes, and other HTTP services.